 ■ In this article I present a framework for incorporating endogenous product-type choices into firms' entry decisions.
 I measure the subsequent impact on market structure for the video rental industry.
 The usefulness of the model lies in the fact that many markets have differentiated products.
 My results illustrate the incentives for spatial differentiation in the video rental industry, where location is a major source of product differentiation.
 Firms' abilities to capture local market power increase significantly with the size of the market space.
 As market area grows, however, population spreads out as well, limiting the benefits of spatial differentiation.
 In this particular application, consumers exhibit strong preferences over the characteristics of the product they consume.
-I find that an expansion of the characteristics space and an associated increased dispersion of consumer preferences over characteristics induces little additional entry, suggesting that increases in market power offset the associated decrease in local demand only slightly.
+I find that an expansion of the characteristics induces little additional entry, suggesting that increases in market power offset the associated decrease in local demand only slightly.